proven leadership, tangible results

 I am a “Do-er.”
 Where I find misunderstanding, injustice or need, I work to affect a solution.
 I was a co-founder of Sustainable Blacksburg and I am a supporter of the Montgomery County Educational Foundation.
 But I am not an idealogue: I am pragmatic and results-oriented.

 My career has likewise focused on community engagement.
 I have been a news reporter and columnist for the Roanoke Times; Director of Community Programs for the YMCA at Virginia Tech; and also Director of the Downtown Merchants of Blacksburg.
-On their behalf, I conceived and launched the popular Up on the Roof event; co-founded the Summer Solstice Fest; and am now engaged with installation of The 16 Frogs, a public arts project with an environmental conscience.
+On their behalf, I conceived and launched Up on the Roof, a mixer for young professionals; co-founded the Summer Solstice Fest; and am now engaged with The 16 Frogs, a public arts project with an environmental conscience.

 There are three things that matter most for place attachment, according to a three-year study of 26 communities by the Knight Foundation.
 Those three things are: Social offerings, openness and aesthetics.
 I have devoted my public and private lives to fostering these qualities in the town I love.
 Growth is a given: Community needs to be cultivated.